 In addition to getting better photographs of your wedding, you also will immeasurably enjoy the moments themselves more as they happen.
 You’ve invited friends and family members, all of whom are special to you, to witness the most important event of your life.
-Imagine how much nicer it will be when you’re looking out among them to see their actual smiling faces instead of just a sea of electronic devices!
+Imagine how much nicer it will be when you’re looking out among them to see their actual smiling faces instead of just a sea of electronic devices being held up!

 Also, having guests shoot alongside me during the formal group shots makes the completion of this portion of the wedding day take longer than it otherwise would.
 The reason is that if others around me are shooting at the same time, some people in the group will be looking at me while others will be looking at the other cameras.
 While the effect of this may not be obvious at the time, the eyes looking in different directions will be very noticeable in the photographs.
 So, I typically have to put my camera down and wait for them to finish before I can shoot each group, or ask everyone each time to only look at my camera.
 While each instance of this might only take 15-20 seconds or so, when you have multiple guests each trying to get their shot, and with multiple groupings, that time adds up.
 So, asking your guests to refrain from photographing during this time will get you and your wedding party to the reception faster!

 So how do you go about having an unplugged wedding ceremony?

 It’s very simple!
-Couples usually buy or make a nice looking sign, politely requesting that all cameras and phones be kept put away during the ceremony, which can be displayed near the entrance so that everyone sees it as they are walking in.
+Couples usually buy or make a nice looking wooden sign, politely requesting that all cameras and phones be kept put away during the ceremony, which can be displayed near the entrance so that everyone sees it as they are walking in.
 A simple Google search for "unplugged wedding sign" will yield hundreds of results from Etsy, Zazzle, and other online retailers.